ilkkamtk/hybridisovellukset/Week2/graphql-auth.md

 2. Add the following to `src/api/resolvers/userResolver.ts`:
     ```typescript
     login: async (_parent: undefined, args: Pick<User, 'username' | 'password'>) => {
-        const user = await fetchData<UserWithNoPassword>(
+        const options = {
-            process.env.AUTH_SERVER + '/auth/login',
-                {
             method: 'POST',
             headers: {'Content-Type': 'application/json'},
             body: JSON.stringify(args),
-            },
+        };
+        const user = await fetchData<UserWithNoPassword>(
+            process.env.AUTH_SERVER + '/auth/login', options
             );
         return user;
     },
     ```
-   - Since a login operation changes the state on the server (for example, it might create a new session, update the last login time for a user, or generate a new authentication token), it should be implemented as a mutation.
+   - Since a login operation should be implemented as a mutation because it changes the state on the server (for example, it might create a new session, update the last login time for a user, or generate a new authentication token).
 4. Test the mutation in Sandbox.
 Create a new mutation:
     ```graphql
     mutation Login($username: String!, $password: String!) {